 There is some evidence that spinal manipulation may provide a benefit in the treatment of acute sciatica, although this has not been replicated for patients with chronic sciatica.

 Some patients opt for acupuncture as a method of pain relief, although the benefit of this remains unclear.
 Likewise, chiropractic care can be used to manipulate the spine and improve mobility, although evidence for this practice is lacking.

-Physical therapy is thought to have some beneficial effects and massage therapy may help to improve acute pain but is not associated with a shorter recovery period.
+Physical therapy is thought to have some beneficial effects.
+Massage therapy may also help to improve acute pain, but is not associated with a shorter recovery period.